Normal state quantum geometry and superconducting domes in (111) oxide interfaces: Relating the superfluid weight to the experimental data

 \subsection{Gate voltage dependence: Two-dome scenario}

 We have discussed the qualitative dependence of the BKT temperature [Eq.(\ref{BKT T zéro})] on the chemical potential.
 However, the experimentally observed superconducting dome \cite{rout_link_2017,bert_gate-tuned_2012,gariglio_interface_2015,Gariglio2016, Monteiro2019} is measured when one tunes the gate voltage $V_g$ or the conductivity of the interface.
 There are strong indications \cite{Monteiro2019,Khanna2019} suggesting that the (Hall) carrier density (or the chemical potential) has a non-monotonic dependence on $V_g$ or on the conductivity.
-Therefore, there is no simple correspondence between the superconducting domes that result from changing $\mu$ and the phase diagram that one obtains upon changing $V_g$.
-Based on the dependence of the Hall number on $V_g$, and that of $\mu$ on the carrier density, we propose that the variation of $\mu$ with $V_g$ is as depicted in Fig. \ref{Correspondance_mu_Vg}a. \begin{widetext}
+In the following parts, we take the characteristic dependence of the chemical potential on the gate voltage, which is depicted in Fig. \ref{Correspondance_mu_Vg}a, as an empirical input and do not aim at a microscopic understanding of its origin that may be due to electronic correlations or complicated charge transfer processes between the interface and the bulk material.
+Consequently, there is no simple correspondence between the superconducting domes that result from changing $\mu$ and the phase diagram that one obtains upon changing $V_g$.
+We therefore emphasize that we discuss a qualitative scenario here, based on available experimental data, and that a knowledge of the quantitative dependence of the chemical potential on the gate voltage is required in order to get quantitative agreement with experiments. \begin{widetext}

 \end{widetext}